Yellow vests protests: 22 December: "Act VI"

 Demonstrations continued throughout the country.
 The Ministry of the Interior announced a participation figure almost half that of the previous week with 38,600 demonstrators throughout France, including 2,000 in Paris according to the Prefecture of Police.
 Versailles Palace was preventively closed for the day. Éric Drouet, the 33-year-old truck driver who is one of the most followed yellow jackets on Facebook, was arrested for organizing an undeclared demonstration and participating in a violent assembly.
 He had called on Facebook for demonstrators to meet at Versailles but then revised the call to Montmartre after it had been announced that Versailles would be closed.
 Authorities say that Drouet was carrying a truncheon and would be summoned in court where they would seek to prevent him from coming to Paris.

 Protesters blocked border traffic to Switzerland at Cluse-et-Mijoux.
 They were dispersed after one hour by police.
 Similar operations were conducted at the Spanish, Italian, German, and Belgian borders.
 Two distribution platforms were blocked in Montélimar: EasyDis (Groupe Casino) and Amazon.

 Overall, at least 220 people were arrested in the country, including 142 in Paris.
 A motorist was killed on 21 December when his car hit a truck that was stopped at a blockade in Perpignan, the tenth fatality overall.

 29 December: "Act VII"

-Much quieter than in the first weeks on a national level, there was a significant confrontation in Rouen, Normandy, after fires were set in front of the local branch of the Banque de France.
+Much quieter than in the first weeks on a national level, there was a significant confrontation in Rouen, Normandy, after fires were set in front of the local branch of the Bank of France.

 In Paris, the protesters demonstrated in front of the headquarters of BFM-TV, Libération and France Télévisions.
 Victor Glad suggests that the same crisis of representation motivating the citizens' initiative referendums is also behind the gilets jaunes' criticism of the traditional media.